 East Meck has always been considered a vibrant and strong part of the cms system but can sometimes be referred to the quote "bad" school from incidents years and years ago when the lines were redrawn.
 Going in I though maybe it was based on all of the things I was told by friends going to Providence or Myers Park but I quickly learned what made a great school.
 The East Mecklenburg family is a very diverse group of strong and intelectual individuals that strive to better the community and challenge themselves in everyday actions.
 Coming from being a part of it's well known IB program I made many life long friends and learned more about how to be open to more ideas and how to be a better well rounded person.
 East Meck not only embraces the idea of equality and world culture but rather the idea that experiences go a lot longer that the books you read or the papers you write.
 My 4 years at East Mecklenburg helped evolve me into a college student open to the many ideas life will begin to throw towards me.
 The East Meck education embodies critical thinking and analyzation as well as encompacing global aspects to give a more well rounded education.

 East Mecklenburg High is a public high school in Charlotte.
-The principal of East Mecklenburg High is Mr Richard B Parker and can be contacted at email@example.com.
-1,756 students attend East Mecklenburg High and identify mostly as Asian; Asian/Pacific Islander; and Black, non-Hispanic.
-64% of the 1,756 students here get reduced lunch prices.
-The student to teacher ratio at East Mecklenburg High is 14:1.
+The principal of East Mecklenburg High is Mr Richard B Parker, whose e-mail is firstname.lastname@example.org.
+1,756 children attend East Mecklenburg High and identify as Asian; Asian/Pacific Islander; and Black, non-Hispanic.
+64% of the 1,756 students here are paying reduced lunch prices.
+The ratio of students to teachers at East Mecklenburg High is 14:1.
 Evelyn Mack Academy is one of the nearest high schools.

 - Ceramics sculpture